Newsletter Signup - Under Article / In Page

 "*" indicates required fields

-Singapore set out to become a global biotech hub back in 2000, and, although still awaiting its big success story in the industry, it is currently a leading hub in the APAC region for R&D, biopharma manufacturing, and commercial operations, with a growing startup ecosystem that includes numerous biotech companies.
+Singapore set out to become a global biotech hub back in 2000, and, although still awaiting its big success story in the industry, it is in 2025 a leading hub in the APAC region for research and development (R&D), biopharma manufacturing, and commercial operations, with a growing startup ecosystem that includes numerous biotech companies.

 In 2000, the government in Singapore made biomedical research the fourth pillar of the city’s state economy, known as the National Biomedical Science Strategy.
 Then, in 2003, under the initiative, the country established Biopolis, which is a custom-built biomedical R&D hub.
 Over the next 20 years or so, billions of dollars were invested in the life sciences sector.